sdslabs/Rootex/docs/index.rst

 Support
 -------

 If you are having issues, please let us know.
-We have a public chat channel at http://chat.sdslabs.co
+SDSLabs has a public chat channel at http://chat.sdslabs.co

 License
 -------